Samuelson’s Rocks

 The milk of human kindness ain’t got thick cream on it for all of us.
 Ask Hoover.

 Being from Sweden, I’m guessing English wasn’t Mr. Samuelson’s first language.
-Many of the inscriptions have spelling errors, but keep in mind, dictionaries would be scarce in remote mining districts at the time.
+Many of the inscriptions have spelling errors, but keep in mind that dictionaries were scarce in remote mining districts at the time.

-How exactly Samuelson got to Joshua Tree remains a bit of a mystery.
-Some stories suggest he was a sailor.
-I couldn’t find enough evidence to confirm that.
-Samuelson was working for Bill Keys out at the Desert Queen Mine in 1928.
-By the 1930s, he worked the Hidden Gold Mine below Keys View.
+How Samuelson got to Joshua Tree remains a bit of a mystery.
+Some stories suggest he was a sailor, but I couldn’t find enough evidence to confirm that.
+Samuelson did work for Bill Keys at the Desert Queen Mine in 1928.
+By the 1930s, he was working at the Hidden Gold Mine below Keys View.

-At the hillside, the faint trace of a hand-stacked rock road climbs to the up the hill where a metal bed frame remains.
-On the far western side of the rocks is the remains of a small corral.
+As you walk around the hillside, you'll spot a small corral off to the west.
+Follow a faint hand-stacked rock road that climbs up the hill where you'll find a metal bed frame.
 The top of the hill makes a relaxing place to rest for a while.
 This is a peaceful spot with a pleasant view.
 I can see why Samuelson chose it.

 Off to the east is what I believe is Samuelson's homestead ruin.
-It is worth a detour to explore.
+It is worth a detour to explore it.
 Samuelson filed for a homestead here but was denied since he wasn't a citizen.
-He left the area soon after.
+He left the area soon after and faded into obscurity.